madcreeper7611/MadCreepers-Balance/README.md

 - Qigong Abbot now has 1200 health instead of 1100.
 - Bronze of Hook now has a walkspeed of 0.17 instead of 0.16.
 - Bronze of Qigong now has a walkspeed of 0.15 instead of 0.125.
+- Devil of Dynamite's bombs now deal 3000 damage instead of 2500.
 - Glitter Zombie now has 750 health instead of 490.
 - MC-Zom-B now has 400 health instead of 250.
 - Arcade Zombie now has 600 health instead of 490.